envdes/obswx/docs/map.rst

 Original data is from https://www.metoffice.gov.uk/research/climate/maps-and-data/historic-station-data

 Clike the marks to see stations information.
-The data (also meta data for UK-hist-stataion) used in this map is from `UK-hist-stataion-meta <https://github.com/envdes/obswx/blob/main/metadata/UK-hist-stataion-meta.csv>`_ (last access: 2024-04-30).
+The data (also metadata for UK-hist-stataion) used in this map is from `UK-hist-stataion-meta <https://github.com/envdes/obswx/blob/main/metadata/UK-hist-stataion-meta.csv>`_ (last access: 2024-04-30).

 .. only:: html

    .. raw:: html